trustoverip/spec-up-t-website/docs/intro.md

 ## Spec-Up-T

-Spec-Up-T stays in sync with Spec-Up, and currently adds the following extra functionality:
+Spec-Up-T stays in sync with Spec-Up and currently adds the following extra functionality:

 1. Search & Find (not the same as the browser search)
-2. Splitter for Terms and Definition section following the [Termininology Governance Guide](https://trustoverip.github.io/ctwg-terminology-governance-guide/) and various meeting report since [CTWG April 2024](https://wiki.trustoverip.org/display/HOME/2024-04-22+CTWG+Meeting+Notes)
+2. Splitter for Terms and Definition section following the [Termininology Governance Guide](https://trustoverip.github.io/ctwg-terminology-governance-guide/) and various meeting reports since [CTWG April 2024](https://wiki.trustoverip.org/display/HOME/2024-04-22+CTWG+Meeting+Notes)
 3. External Reference (xref) functionality (To Do: add link)
-4. Small User Interface enhancements (back to top button, automatic copying of urls when clicking on anchors (“$”), menu-item highlighting)
+4. Small User Interface enhancements (back-to-top button, automatic copying of urls when clicking on anchors (“$”), menu-item highlighting)

 *Spec-Up* and *Spec-Up-T* work on *Github*.
 The specification is stored in a Github repo.
 Editing can be done locally in a suitable editor (Visual Studio Code is widely used), or can be done web-based via the editor provided by Github if you are logged in.